In addition to the four states below, the Commandery of the Southeast also includes Puerto Rico.

 From May 5 – 8, 1988, some 250 members from across the globe attended the Grand Prioral Council of the Order held in Atlanta, Georgia.
 It was a glorious affair to celebrate not only the inauguration of the new Commandery of the Southeast, but to honor the Order’s Protector, Patriarch Maximos V Hakim, on the occasion of his 80th birthday.
 Many attended the festivities, including princes, nobles and even a grandson of Queen Victoria.

-Over the years, the Commandery has been served by a steady procession of prominent Commanders, starting with Edward G. Hitt, Jr., Richard C. Everett, Scott G. Thompson, Edward P. Vollertsen, III, Jack S. Schroder, Jr., Dr. Harold R. Penton and currently Charles L. Bearden who was installed as Commander at the Grand Prioral Council in New Orleans in 2016.
+Over the years, the Commandery has been served by a steady procession of prominent Commanders, starting with Edward G. Hitt, Jr., Richard C. Everett, Scott G. Thompson, Edward P. Vollertsen, III, Jack S. Schroder, Jr., Dr. Harold R. Penton and Charles L. Bearden.
+Our current commander is John A. Tempone, who was installed as Commander at the Grand Prioral Council in New Orleans in 2018.

 From its humble beginnings as a lieutenancy three decades ago led by only three members, the Commandery of the Southeast has generated a proud history as a vital contributor to the Order’s chivalric mission.
 As the other web pages on this site demonstrate, the Commandery provides unique leadership in the Order’s local charitable efforts, furnishes officers to serve in high-ranking positions of the national Order, and offers its members an important outlet for their civic and philanthropic aspirations.